Piracy in the Atlantic World: The Golden Age of Piracy

-"The Golden Age of Piracy" is a term used by historians to refer to the most widespread increase of "sea banditry" on record.
-Although scholars agree that there was a boom in raiding and pillaging activities in the early eighteenth century, there are various schools of thought regarding the length of time that was the Golden Age.
-The shortest amount of time that is agreed upon is from around 1715 to 1725.
-The signing of the Treaty of Utrecht ended the War of Spanish Succession, ending the authorized privateering that was a part of the war and marking the beginning of the Golden Age of Piracy.
-Another group holds that the Golden Age was from around 1690 to about 1725.
-The longest definition of the Golden Age runs from 1650 to 1726, to include the buccaneers and other piracy endeavors.

-History
+This period following the treaty saw the rise and fall of many pirates who remain in popular culture today, including Blackbeard, Samuel Bellamy, and Bartholomew Roberts.

+Although scholars agree on a boom in raiding and pillaging in the early eighteenth century, opinions vary regarding how long that lasted.
+Some scholars suggest it started as early as 1650, but most agree it ended by 1726.

+Historians typically recognize three sub-periods of the Golden Age of Piracy.
+The 'Buccaneering Period' from 1650-80, the 'Pirate Round Period' from approximately 1690-1700, and the 'Post-Spanish Succession Period' from 1715-26.

+The signing of the Treaty of Utrecht ended the War of Spanish Succession and also ended authorized privateering.
+With many former privateers now unemployed and already well-equipped for maritime combat, piracy became an appealing choice.

-Before the Golden Age of Piracy
+Pre-Golden Age of Privacy

-European-based piracy of the modern era began in the "Atlantic Triangle".
-This common area of oceangoing commerce between Seville & Cadiz, the Azores Islands, and the northwest coast of Africa, encompassing Madeira and the Canary Islands was haunted by both European, as well as the Berber Coast pirates of North Africa throughout the sixteenth century.
+European-based piracy of the modern era began in the "Atlantic Triangle."
+This common area of oceangoing commerce between Seville & Cadiz, the Azores Islands, and the northwest coast of Africa, encompassing Madeira and the Canary Islands, was haunted by both European as well as the Berber Coast pirates of North Africa throughout the sixteenth century.
 As consistent trade increased between Spain and Portugal and the East and West Indies, respectively, so did piracy.
 What Spain and Portugal would call piracy was often sponsored by, even if only at times marginally, monarchs such as Queen Elizabeth I and King Edward VI.
-Most popular in this era of privateers was Francis Drake.
+A well known privateer in this era was Francis Drake.
 Drake raided Spanish settlements and shipping in the South Sea shores of present-day Peru, Chile, Brazil, and Venezuela, along the coasts of Central America.
-This era was notable for beginning somewhat regular long-term visits to the west Coast of the Americas and further to the East Indies, often after stopping in West Africa to attack slave ships or towns.
-Dutch merchants were active in the Caribbean, mining salt and dyewoods on the coast of Brazil.
-This activity lead to dozens of raids along the West Coast of the Americas and to the formation of the West India Company which had semi-legal standing as privateers.
-This large continuous harassment incensed Spain and put their inhabitants in fear.
-By the turn of the seventeenth century this vast expansion of the Dutch had formed colonies in the East Indies and soon they started feeling as well the wrath of piracy.
-Shortly buccaneers followed in the seventeenth century.
-These bandits mostly raided land settlements.
-They were "embittered Dutch sailors", "abandoned French colonists", "abused English, Scots, and Irish indentures."
+This era was notable for beginning somewhat regular long-term visits to the West Coast of the Americas and further to the East Indies, often after stopping in West Africa to attack slave ships or towns.

+During the Anglo-Spanish War (1585–1604), Elizabeth I promoted privateering voyages against the Spanish to weaken Spain and increase English wealth.
+After the war many unemployed privateers turned to piracy, leading to a boom in piracy from 1604–1640.